Pot And Kettle Club

 How does Pot And Kettle Club spend its money?

 Pot And Kettle Club directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Pot And Kettle Club tax-deductible?